2024–25 SK Rapid Wien season

-The 2024–25 season is the 127th season in the existence of the Sportklub Rapid and the club's 76th consecutive season in the top flight of Austrian football.
-In addition to the domestic league, Rapid participates in this season's edition of the Austrian Cup and enters international football in the second qualifying round to the UEFA Europa League after coming 4th in the previous Bundesliga season.
+The 2024–25 season was the 127th season in the existence of the Sportklub Rapid and the club's 76th consecutive season in the top flight of Austrian football.
+In addition to the domestic league, Rapid participated in this season's edition of the Austrian Cup and entered international football in the second qualifying round to the UEFA Europa League after coming 4th in the previous Bundesliga season.